Site icon Kitchen Rank

 Step 6: Position the Dishwasher

 You’re nearing the end of your project on how to install a portable dishwasher permanently.
 It’s time to pick the dishwasher up and set it upright.
 Move the unit toward its prepared location.
 It’s time to feed the power cord, water line, and drain hose in the holes you’ve drilled.
-Take your time and gently pull cords and hoses through the holes, moving the dishwasher forward slowly.
+Take your time and gently pull cords and drain hoses through the holes, moving the dishwasher forward slowly.
 One person can do this job, but it goes much faster if you have a helper to slide the dishwasher forward as you feed the cords and hoses.

 Step 7: Level the Dishwasher